jb17899/Cerberus/README.md

 ## Further Features coming

-* Add persistence (save/load DB to file)
-* Refactor into modular classes
 * Instead of using AVL use B+ trees.
-* Secure socket communications
+* More Secure socket communications
-* Add rollback/versioning features
+* Bringing it to Windows